-HPC 5900 PRACTICUM IN COLLEGE STUDENT DEVELOPMENT

-HPC 6900 INTERNSHIP IN COLLEGE STUDENT DEVELOPMENT

-and

-HPC 5460 PROFESSIONAL PRACTICE IN COLLEGE STUDENT DEVELOPMENT

-This manual is designed to serve as a guide for the graduate practicum, internship and professional practice in College Student Development (CSD).
-It provides information for graduate faculty, on-site supervisors, and graduate students in CSD.
-The CSD Field Experience Manual outlines roles and responsibilities, expectations, evaluation criteria, and general policies.
+This manual is designed to serve as a guide for the graduate practicum, internship and professional practice in Student Affairs Administration (SAA).
+It provides information for graduate faculty, on-site supervisors, and graduate students in SAA.
+The SAA Field Experience Manual outlines roles and responsibilities, expectations, evaluation criteria, and general policies.
 Supplemental material is included for the professional benefit of the practicum/internship/professional practice student and to enhance the practice in the field.

 NOTE: Students are required to carry professional liability insurance prior to the beginning of practicum/internship/professional practice.
 Students must complete the ASU Contract to register for the course, which will activate the mandatory professional liability insurance coverage.
 There is an additional fee for this coverage that will be charged to the student's account.

-~~COLLEGE STUDENT DEVELOPMENT PROGRAM FACULTY~~
+~~STUDENT AFFAIRS ADMINISTRATION PROGRAM FACULTY~~

 Catherine Clark, Ed.D, Associate Professor, Program Director